Customer IP got blocked when he/she was editing his/her site.

 False positive Port Honeypot catch

-If the Icon looks like this one below, that means there was an attempt to connect to a port that BItNinja uses as a Port honeypot.
+If the Icon looks like the one below, that means there was an attempt to connect to a port that BItNinja uses as a Port honeypot.
 This can be because of a setting on the user’s end.
 You can whitelist the IP address if you trust this IP.

 Add a line in the